-Enterprise Centre in Norwich is an commercial building aiming to achieve BREEAM Outstanding and passive house certifications designted by Architype.
-The total area is 3,400 m² and the floor-to-ceiling height is 3,3 m to create sufficient volume to cope with temperature rise and ensure enough daylight.
+Enterprise Centre in Norwich built in 2015 is a commercial building aiming to achieve BREEAM Outstanding and passive house certifications designed by Architype.
+The total area is 3,400 m², and the floor-to-ceiling height is 3,3 m to create sufficient volume to cope with temperature rise and ensure enough daylight.
 The building is built from 70% of bio-based materials and equipped with 480 m² of photovoltaics panels.
 The unusual or less specified materials have been incorporated in a building such as Thetford timber, Norfolk straw and heather, hemp.
 Sustainable low carbon features include mechanical ventilation with heat recovery, triple-glazed windows, photovoltaic panels and solar heating.

 Image from www.bdp.com